Mega Man Zero Collection: Development

 Mega Man Zero Collection was announced by a representative of Capcom in January 2010 for the Nintendo DS, and that the collection would be sold at a suggested retail price below that of one individual Zero series game at launch.
 Two weeks later, the company announced a release in North America for the following Summer.
 In April 2010, Capcom announced the compilation's final North American release date of June 8, and elaborated that the game would feature new gameplay modes.
 A playable demo was made available to review websites just prior to the 2010 Electronic Entertainment Expo in Los Angeles and the final version was released in all territories in June 2010.
 The game was re-released in Japan on April 21, 2011 as part of the Nintendo DS budget "New Best Price!
 2000" series.

-The following year after the game's debut, Inti Creates released the Rockman Zero Collection Soundtrack -résonnant vie- (French for "resonant life") on April 21, 2011, a soundtrack album featuring 13 track from the series arranged for violin and piano.
+The year after the collection's launch, Inti Creates released the Rockman Zero Collection Soundtrack -résonnant vie- (French for "resonant life") on April 21, 2011, a soundtrack album featuring 13 track from the series arranged for violin and piano.
 Arrangers and performers for the album include the series' original composer, such as Ippo Yamada, Ryo Kawakami, and Luna Umegaki.